Electrical Systems

 • Describe conductor insulation.

-• Describe wire protection.
+• Identify types of wire protection.

 • List the factors that affect ampacity.